Dual fuel energy – why it could be better for you

 What is a dual fuel energy tariff?

-Do everything in one place
+Manage your energy in one place

-See all your usage at a glance
+See your total energy usage at a glance

-Are dual fuel tariffs cheaper?
+Are dual fuel tariffs the best deal?

 Whilst dual fuel is more convenient, it’s not always the cheapest option.
 The key is to compare all the tariffs available on the energy market and find the right one for you.
 Remember, the price you pay is largely dependent on where you live and how much energy you use.